ktn0817/boris-bikes2/README.md

 As a person,
 So that I can use a good bike,
-I'd like to see if a bike is working
+I'd like to see if a bike is working.

 # DOMAIN MODEL:
 Bike <-- working? --> true/false